Oral & Maxillofacial Surgery

 Invitation to book an interview slot

-Candidates will be invited to undertake an online interview via a message through Oriel and also a text message on the 9th January 2024.
-A start time will be available to book through Oriel and are booked on a first come first served basis.
+The interviews will be held on the 10th of September and candidates will be invited to book an interview slot.
+The invitation will be sent on the 16th of August 2024 advising to login to Oriel to reserve a slot.
+The interview start time will be available to book through Oriel and are booked on a first come first served basis.

 When you have reserved an interview slot you will be sent further details including a personal link to the virtual interviews.
 The interview process for each candidate from the initial identity checks to the completion of the interview will take approximately one hour.